raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the MESSAGE ID MUST be set to zero in the request and the client MUST NOT send a response.

-### Retry Delay TLV used as an Response Additional TLV
+### Retry Delay TLV used as a Response Additional TLV

 In the case of a client request that returns a nonzero RCODE value, the server MAY append a Retry Delay TLV (0) to the response,